EDVTAZ/BProtoHW/docs/docs.md

 In response to the feedback provided to the specification, we made the following changes: we trust the server to apply timestamps to all messages, and additionally establish a secure channel between each client and the server.
 If the server isn't compromised, the timestamps will be protected by AES-GCM, and thus every action displayed to the client will be marked with its time of the server originally receiving it.
 The messages sent will not be possible to be reordered by an attacker.
 The server broadcasts every message it receives to each participant, including the sender, essentially serving as a confirmation, that the message was received and accepted, thus if there was a sequence number collision and the message was dropped, it can be resent.
 If the client receives a message without a timestamp, it was not sent by the server, since the server applies the timestamps and can be dropped.
 Also, to allow for edgecases, where two users send a message at the same moment, we added a userwide counter.

-If the server is compromised, it can't decrypt messages in channels, however by colluding with a channel member, it is possible to achieve the order of messages to appear different for different users.
+If the server is compromised, it can't decrypt messages in channels, however by colliding with a channel member, it is possible to achieve the order of messages to appear different for different users.
 This is possible, since the server controls the timestamps, and the malicious user can leave a gap in sequence numbers, that she can later fill with messages.

 ## Data structures